What’s In Your Water? Part 1

 No way, you say!
 Or, maybe you’re thinking ugh, what?
 Either way, stick with me for a bit.

-Last fall, I wrote a post on the benefit of bar soap and how it can be purchased practically packaging-free.
+Last fall, I wrote an article on the benefits of bar soap and how it can be purchased practically packaging-free.
 I use bar soap for showering out of personal preference.
 I always found that most body wash and liquid soaps washed down the drain rather than cleansed my body.
-Once I switched to bar soap, I felt like I got a better lather, a better cleanse, and found that I wasted less soap overall.
-An added bonus is that there are no travel restrictions on bar shampoo, so no need for little plastic travel bottles!
+Once I switched to bar soap, I felt like I got a better lather and a better cleanse, and found that I wasted less soap overall.
+A bonus is that there are no travel restrictions on bar shampoo, so no need for little plastic travel bottles!

-“Up to 80 percent of shampoo and 95 percent of conditioner is made of water.” -authors Brigette Allen and Christine Wong3
+“Up to 80 percent of shampoo and 95 percent of conditioner is made of water.” -Brigette Allen and Christine Wong, Living Without Plastic31

 How to use a Shampoo Bar